-The residence that today know as Domus Renier Boutique Hotel used to be the residence of one of the most prominent nobles families in town.
+The residence that is today known as Domus Renier Boutique Hotel used to be the residence of one of the most prominent nobles families in town.

 By the end of the Venetian rule, after succumbing to the Ottoman conquerors, only a few families still possessed titles of Venetian nobility.
-The Reniers (in Italian, i Renieri) remain the only to still preserve their name up until today.
+The Reniers (in Italian, I Renieri) remain the only ones to still preserve their name up until today.

 Domus Renier Boutique Hotel is a living memory of the Cretan Renaissance.
 It’s located on the premises of one of the most impressive Venetian townhouses, in the heart of the old Chania.

 Built at the beginning of the XV century, its entrance door represents a symbol of the Venetian legacy.

 Once inside the entrance lounge, incredibly well-preserved frescoes from the period welcome you into an atmosphere of taste and relaxation.

 A spectacular scene that balances the delicate style of the old times with the extreme comforts of the present.
 Thanks to a thoughtful work of restoration, every area retains the subtle flare of the Venetian years.